If you are overwhelmed, you aren't alone.

 This six-month program is all or nothing . . . to ensure that we establish a solid working relationship, that you get the support you need, and that the group builds continuity and trust, each participant must commit to the full six-month program.
 No partial registrations will be allowed.

 This is an investment in you, and in the future of your organization.
 The return on that investment could be ten-fold in less than a year, because you’ll learn how to work much more efficiently, how to make better decisions, and to more wisely spend the resources you do have.
 I bet you'll also be much happier in your job, saving your nonprofit the high cost of replacing you.

 As with everything we do, your registration comes with a full money-back guarantee.
-If after completing the full mentoring program, you decide it wasn’t worth the money, simply request a refund within 30 days and we’ll process it right away.
+If after completing the full mentoring program, including the majority of group and individual calls, you decide it wasn’t worth the money, simply request a refund within 30 days and we’ll process it right away.

 Are you ready to apply to the mentoring program?

 To be considered for this program, you'll need to complete a short application.

 I’m going to spend a great deal of time and energy with each participant, so I need to know that this is a good match, for both of us.
 Because the participants will also be working together as a group, I need to ensure we have a good blend of people.
 The quick application simply gives me some additional insights into whether this is a good fit for both of us.

 I will accept applications until all spots are filled, and I will start offering spots to people in late October.

 I can't wait for January, and hope you'll be there with us!